polaris-slo-cloud/polaris-slo-framework/docs/deployment/README.md

 The elasticity strategy controllers are written in Go and compiled into a single binary.
 To build and run them, follow these steps:

-1. Open a terminal in the [go](https://github.com/SLOCloud/SLOC/tree/master/go) folder of the SLOC repository.
+1. Open a terminal in the [go](https://github.com/SLOCloud/SLOC/tree/master/go) folder of the Polaris repository.
 1. Download all dependencies and build the controllers by running
 ```make```
 1. Install the Custom Resource Definitions to your Kubernetes cluster by executing